eigenfoo/old-eigenfoo.github.io/_drafts/2019-12-08-mass-matrix-benchmarks.md

   yields some "false positive divergences" with the full mass matrix...
 This doesn't happen in Stan!
 But that is a question for another time.)

-- All of these numbers were collected by warming up and sampling once per model per adaptation method (yes, only once, sorry), running on my MacBook Pro.
+- All of these numbers were collected by sampling once per model per adaptation method (yes only once, sorry) in PyMC3, running on my MacBook Pro.

-## Shortcomings and Directions for Further Work
+## Shortcomings

 - In some sense comparing tuning times is not a fair comparison: it's possible that some mass matrix estimates converge quicker than others, and so comparing